 the work period and financial support

 The work periods being offered are:

-A sum of €9,500 is available for travel, materials, transportation and living expenses for each period.
+A sum of €9,500 is available for travel, materials and transportation expenses for each period.
 The residents should reserve €1,500 to remunerate the potters for their guidance during the work process.
 The costs of the studio, the living space and support will be paid directly to Arita by the Dutch Embassy in Tokyo.